nmilsteinuma/DACSS601August2021/README.md

 # R Package (for Instructors)

 You may use [blogbuilder](https://github.com/DACSS/blogbuilder), an R package designed to create and manage DACSS course blogs.
 Here is the package's [documentation](https://github.com/DACSS/blogbuilder/tree/main/man#readme).
-Other than the written guide, a video version for instructors and students can be found as well.
+Other than the written guide, a video version for instructors and students can be found as well. **Note that there have been minor changes since the time the video was created.
+Students no longer need to use the "iamstudent()" command.**

 # Workflow (for Students)
 - [Prerequisites](#prerequisites)